Why am I so quiet?

 It’s important to remember that everyone expresses themselves differently and it’s okay to be shy.

 Additionally, it can be a way to protect oneself from the stresses of everyday life and give an individual a sense of peace.
-Silence should not be viewed as a problem, but rather as an opportunity for growth and discovery.
+Silence shouldn’t be viewed as a problem, but rather as an opportunity for growth and discovery.

-14. Talking takes too much energy out of you
+14. Talking takes too much energy…So you stay silent.

 For many people, talking can be a draining experience.
 Not only can it take up a lot of energy, but it can also be very emotionally taxing.
 Some people feel like they have to constantly be on guard and put on a social face whenever they have to talk to someone.